LeilaVanco/LeilaVanco/README.md

 # YOLOO I'm Leïla Vanco 🤠
 ## This year gonna be CRAZY !!

-- I am creating a Discord Bot in Python (maybe use MongoDB Compass as db as I already did in the past*) that will be hosted on a Mini PC Lenovo ThinkCentre M710q Tiny Desktop managed with docker
+- I am creating a Discord Bot in Python

 - Aaand after this I'll do a website (just for fun)